 21. Fractures/dislocations shall be supported prior to bandaging injuries.
 Once the extremity has been assessed, fractures/dislocations must be supported prior to bandaging injuries on the extremity.
+Each area of the body shall be examined in its entirety prior to treating injuries in that area (except taking support).
 5 each infraction